Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Conclusions and Discussion

 The reduction in the frequency of cooling or heating function errors $\Delta \log \mathcal{F} \geq 1$ that we achieve at arbitrary metallicity (see Fig.~\ref{fig:eval_data_cdfs} and Table~\ref{tab:mse_off_grid}) is much more modest than that seen for our individual fixed metallicity XGBoost models (see Fig.~\ref{fig:fixed_Z_cdfs}, Table~\ref{tab:CF_MSE_fixed_Z}, and Table~\ref{tab:HF_MSE_fixed_Z}).
 This is likely due to the small number of samples we have to perform a fit in metallicity (the five $Z/Z_\odot$ values in Table~\ref{tab:training_data}).

 Our metallicity fit, seen in equation~(\ref{eq:quad_fit}), assumes that the dependence of cooling and heating functions on metallicity (with all other parameters fixed) is quadratic.
-This assumption would be exactly correct if the only processes involved in cooling and heating were two-body collisions.
-However, the Cloudy training data includes additional processes involving multiple electrons such as Auger ionization and dielectronic recombination \citep{ferland98}.
-Furthermore, we introduced an additional unphysical constraint on our quadratic fits in order to prevent negative predicted cooling and heating functions.
-These both suggest that a different, more complex metallicity fitting function is needed to accurately capture the metallicity dependence.
+If the only processes involved were two-body collisions, then this assumption would be exactly correct \textit{for the cooling and heating functions computed by Cloudy}.
+However, the Cloudy training data includes additional processes involving multiple electrons \citep{ferland98}.
+Furthermore, even small errors in our XGBoost predictions at fixed metallicity imply that the dependence of these predictions on metallicity will not exactly match the metallicity dependence of the Cloudy calculations they approximate.
+Also, we introduced an additional unphysical constraint on our quadratic fits in order to prevent negative predicted cooling and heating functions.
+These all suggest that a different, more complex metallicity fitting function is needed to accurately capture the metallicity dependence.

 Hence, this paper suggests future work running Cloudy at intermediate metallicity values between the five used here, in order to implement a more flexible and accurate fit in metallicity and better understand the metallicity dependence of cooling and heating functions.
 This additional Cloudy data could also enable further exploration of how the importances of various radiation field parameters changes with metallicity.